 Individual Car Kit

-For the basics I bought a second Auto Emergency Kit from Thrive Life, then I filled an animal cracker container from Costco with everything else.
+For the basics I bought a second Auto Emergency Kit, then I filled an animal cracker container from Costco with everything else.
 It’s a great sturdy little container and can fit a lot of stuff.
 Here is a list of things I added:

 - Coffee can heater and alcohol